mcfnord/cem/src/ref/y3i.md

 necessary in order to maintain the status quo and to provide the greatest protection to Chloe.

+## Wegleitner Disneyland Trip Report

+### TRIP TO DISNEY

+We will be starting the trip to Disneyland at Anaheim, CA on 5-21-2014.
+Daryl Wegleitner will be the first driver during this trip.
+He will achieve adequate sleep time during the daytime hours on the 21st.
+The initial drive will commence at approximately 2300 (11pm) on 5-21-2014.
+This leg of the drive is approximately 8 hours long.
+Daryl will drive through the night on the start of the trip.
+Everyone else in the car will be asleep during this initial leg of the drive (8 hours).
+Bettina Wegleitner will drive the next leg (6 hours) during the day on the 22nd.
+Jeanette Tackett will drive after Bettina for the remainder of the trip and arrive at The Best Western Plus Raffles Inn & Suites, 2040 S Harbor Blvd, Anaheim, CA 92802 ((714) 750-6100) at approximately 1800(6pm) on the 22nd.
+Approximately 2 hours added to travel time for rest stops and food stops.
+Entire Drive is listed at 17 hours, 14 minutes by Google Maps..

+### STAY AT DISNEY

+We will be staying at the Best Western Plus Raffles Inn & Suites on S Harbor BLVD in Anaheim, CA 92802 (more contact info above).
+The first night we intend to hang out at the hotel and recover from the drive and let the kids swim at the hotel swimming pool.
+We will be at the Disneyland Park from opening to closing (usually 6am to 10pm or 12am) every day from the morning of the 23rd to the evening of the 25th.
+Here is a link to the park schedule https://disneyland.disney.go.com/calendar/#/default/2014/05.
+Checkout from the hotel is on the 26th at noon however, we will probably call for a late checkout to let the kids play at the pool for a little bit to get them worn down for the long ride home.

+### TRIP HOME

+The trip home will begin at approximately 1800 (6pm) on the 26th.
+Jeanette will drive first for 6 hours (while Daryl sleeps), Daryl will take over at this point for 8 hours of night driving (Bettina and Jeannette sleep).
+Bettina will drive the remainder of the trip home after Daryl.
+We will arrive home at approximately 1300-1400 (1pm to 2 pm) on the 27th.
+We will drop Chloe M. off at the Murphy-Dempsey apartment first.

+The children will each have wrist bands with name and emergency contact information (for the Wegleitner cell phone numbers) at all times while not spent in the hotel.
+This concludes the Wegleitner Disneyland Trip.
+Any questions, my contact is 253-720-3320

+Daryl Wegleitner

+### To Whom It May Concern:

+It’s all about Chloe.
+My name is Pat.
+I happen to be John Dempsey’s stepmother, but I am writing as a veteran, award-winning teacher who specialized in at-risk children.
+During my 42 year career in education I always gravitated toward students who were outside the mainstream – who were at risk of failure in school.
+Students with special needs are diverse.
+Some are academically challenged.
+Some are medically challenged.
+And many are emotionally challenged.
+Many fail to thrive.
+Others exhibit amazing resilience despite having enormous challenges.
+I want to talk about how children attain the resilience to succeed in school and in life, because...

+It’s all about Chloe.
+It turns out those students who overcome many challenges and succeed in school and through adulthood possess some common characteristics.
+Researchers coined the term resilience to describe the commonality of those who succeed in spite of difficult circumstances.
+Resilience does not depend on IQ, nor does it depend on socio-economic status.
+It does depend on positive and supportive relationships within the family.
+The researchers conducted long-term studies that examined what factors create resistance to adversity and adaptation that leads to positive coping skills that are not possessed by others in similar situations.

+It’s all about Chloe.
+Families are formed through choice.
+Biological choice is only one way to make a family.
+Many families are formed through common bonds that support positive growth.
+Resilience studies have shown that having a positive mentor to model coping skills and learning skills can be instrumental for a child’s success, particularly when the child faces adversity and loss that she does not understand.
+A strong positive relationship is key to a family that grows closer over time.
+Unconditional love and positive guidance cannot erase a tragedy, but it can be a mediating factor that allows healing over time.

+It’s all about Chloe.
+The strong, positive mentor (aka father figure) does not just monitor the basic needs of food, shelter, and safety.
+The involvement of the mentor in the well-being of the child includes caring for the mind and its growth.
+The mentor respects the child as a person, helps to motivate the child to work hard in school and shares interests and creativity with the child.
+This does not mean the mentor is childish; rather, it means that the mentor has the ability to reach the child through understanding childlike behavior and thought processes.

+It’s all about Chloe.
+Chloe has chosen John as her Dad (mentor) and I believe that choice should be respected.
+She may have a traumatic event in her near future, and she needs all the support that her family members and friends can contribute.
+She needs to know that she is not alone.

+Sincerely yours,

+Pat Roberts-Dempsey, M. Ed., Ed.D., ABD
+1991 Washington State Teacher of the Year

 insert: ref/group_health.md may29

 # See Death